mathieubouhelier/mathieubouhelier/README.md

 ## :construction_worker: Some of my projects...

+## All my projects while studying at Trybe

+<a href="https://github.com/mathieubouhelier/projects_trybe" alt="All Trybe projects"> Link <a/> to Repository

 **StarWars DataBase Redux**, is a project using an API to list planets from a StarWars database and filter them following their characteristics <br />
 **Tecnology used**: React, Redux, Bootstrap <br />
 <img src = "https://github.com/mathieubouhelier/mathieubouhelier.github.io/blob/master/starwarsRedux.png" alt="starwars project" height="200">